quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 Although JavaScript Object Notation (JSON) [@!RFC7159] has been widely adopted in traditional networking and software environments, its use in embedded and constrained environments has been more limited because of the minimal storage and network capacities inherent in low-cost and low-power devices (see [@!RFC7228]).

-This specification addresses the challenges of using JSON with constrained devices by defining a set of mapping rules to Concise Binary Object Representation (CBOR) [@!RFC7049] that preserve all semantic information, such that the original JSON string can always be identically re-created.
-JSON Constrained Notation (JSCN) can be used directly by devices as a native data format, which can always be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher-level systems.
+This specification addresses the challenges of using JSON with constrained devices by defining a set of mapping rules to Concise Binary Object Representation (CBOR) [@!RFC7049] that preserve all semantic information, such that the original JSON string can be identically re-created.
+JSON Constrained Notation (JSCN) can be used directly by devices as a native data format, which can be represented as JSON when necessary for diagnostics, compatibility, and ease of integration with higher-level systems.

-A primary goal of JSCN is to enable the use of all JOSE standards ([@!RFC7515], [@!RFC7516], [@!RFC7517], [@!RFC7518], [@!RFC7519]) unmodified in constrained environments and to enable the adoption of OpenID Connect as an identity management solution for the Internet of Things.
+A primary goal of JSCN is to enable all JSON Object Signing and Encryption (JOSE) standards ([@!RFC7515], [@!RFC7516], [@!RFC7517], [@!RFC7518], [@!RFC7519]) to be used unmodified in constrained environments.
+One result is that OpenID Connect (which is based on JOSE) can be adopted as an identity management solution for the Internet of Things.

 JSCN is designed to leverage, not replace, CBOR.
 Instead, JSCN specifies rules for re-coding JSON structures by mapping them to their CBOR parallels whenever possible, and then increasing the efficiency through introspection and replacement of well-known strings with compact references.